-1.5 Do I have to take part?
+1.6 Do I have to take part?

-No, participation is entirely voluntary.
+No, taking part is entirely voluntary.
 It is up to you to decide whether or not to take part.
 Your decision will not result in any penalty, or changes to your standard medical care.
 If you do decide to take part, you will be given this information sheet to keep (or be sent it electronically) and will be asked to sign a consent form.
 You are free to withdraw at any time and without giving a reason, but you may be asked to return to the clinic for a safety follow up.

 The University of Oxford does not urge, influence, or encourage any employees or students of the institution to take part in this research study.
-Your decision to not participate in the study, or a decision on your part to withdraw from the study, will have no effect whatsoever on your employment/student status at the University if applicable.
+Your decision to not take part in the study, or a decision on your part to withdraw from the study, will have no effect whatsoever on your employment/student status at the University if applicable.

-1.6 What will happen if I decide to take part?
+1.7 What will happen if I decide to take part?

 If you decide you would like to take part in this study, you will need to attend a screening visit lasting two to three hours.
-You may also receive a pre-screening telephone call prior to booking or attending your screening visit.
-The screening visit, vaccinations and BCG challenge visits and all follow-up visits will take place at the Centre for Clinical Vaccinology and Tropical Medicine (CCVTM).
-The bronchoscopy will be performed at an NHS bronchoscopy facility in the John Radcliffe Hospital site or in the EMCRF (Experimental Medicine Research Facility) on the Churchill Hospital site.
+The screening visit, BCG vaccination and all follow-up visits will take place at the Centre for Clinical Vaccinology and Tropical Medicine (CCVTM).

-At the screening visit, you will be met by one of the investigators (researchers) who will go through this information sheet with you to ensure you understand what to expect if you take part, the risks involved and what side-effects you might experience.
-You can of course expect to receive full and comprehensive answers to any questions you may have.
+At the screening visit, you will be met by one of the investigators who will go through this information sheet with you to ensure you understand what to expect, the risks involved and what side-effects you might experience.
+You will also have the chance to ask any questions that you might have about any aspect of the study.

 Once you feel that you understand what the study involves, and the investigator is satisfied that you have understood everything, you will be asked to sign a consent form that will be kept at the study site.
 You will be given a copy of this consent form to take away and keep.
-You will be asked to allow the investigators to contact your own doctor (GP) to obtain your medical information, to make sure there are no medical reasons why you should not participate.
+You will be asked to allow the investigators to contact your own doctor (GP) to obtain your medical information, to make sure there are no medical reasons why you should not take part.
 You will be asked to agree to being registered on a confidential database (The Overvolunteering Prevention System TOPS), which is designed to prevent people entering into multiple studies at the same time.